muratk5n/thirdwave/en/README.md

 ---

 12 GW/28 GWh?
-Charge/recharge every 2-3 hours..
-Within that time
-period the world consumption requires **53,931** GWh of storage.
+That means for 2-3 hour period..
+Well within that time period the world consumption requires **53,931** GWh of storage.

 "Wood Mackenzie: Global [battery] energy storage to reach 12 GW/28 GWh in 2021"